Shower System Rough-In Checklist Before Tiling the Wall

 • Main shower valve

-• Rain shower head
+• Rain shower head or shower arm outlet

-• Handheld shower bracket
+• Handheld shower bracket or slide bar

 • Tub spout

 The valve should be easy to reach without standing directly under cold water.
 The rain shower head should be high enough for comfortable use.
-The handheld shower should be convenient for rinsing, cleaning the shower area, bathing children or washing pets.
+The handheld shower should be convenient for rinsing, cleaning the shower area, bathing children, or washing pets.

-9. Review Diverter Function and Outlet Order
+7. Review Diverter Function and Outlet Order

 Before the wall is closed, confirm: